jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 #### Concept

 Other programming language used to have only *one* return value.
 Encircle can have *any* amount of output values or output objects, and no single parameter is selected to be *the* return value.
 I guess the concept of one return value dates from when a command was meant to be like a mathematical formula.
-I do not think, that limiting the amount of return values of a command to one, has a place in a more modern programming language anymore, because we have to realize, that programming is not mathematics.
+I do not think, that limiting the amount of return values of a command to one, has a place in a more modern programming language anymore, because we might realize, that programming is not mathematics.

 #### Diagram